With Slack, Gozney Heats Up Productivity and Connection

 There’s a special place in our heart for those who help people create the perfect at-home pizza.
 That place has Gozney’s name on it.

-Gozney, the UK’s leading maker of commercial and at-home pizza ovens, makes crafting restaurant-quality pies at home deliciously easy.
-Whilst innovating on the technology, the company also showcases the power of pizza to provide those memorable moments of community.
+Gozney, the U.K.’s leading maker of commercial and at-home pizza ovens, makes crafting restaurant-quality pies at home deliciously easy.
+While innovating on the technology, the company also showcases the power of pizza to provide those memorable moments of community.

 Pizza is all about bringing people together, and so is Slack — which is why Gozney’s dispersed teams use Slack to bolster efficiency, scale rapidly, and maintain seamless connection across the company.